Book of Job – The Misrepresentation of Satan

 - The united kingdom of David & Solomon

-In order to justify his “ancestral right” to govern these lands, he invented the above stories to demonstrate a shared family history.
+In order to justify his “ancestral right” to govern these lands, Josiah and his priests invented the stories in the preceding posts to demonstrate a shared family history.
 Along with the above literary creations, his priests also discovered a lost book of Moses: Deuteronomy.

 The refugees flooding in from the north brought their own uniquely Israelite traditions, and a way had to be found to combine them with the beliefs of the Judahites.
 The Documentary Hypothesis illustrates how the northern and southern traditions were merged together, providing explanations for conflicting passages: